-(~60kVA).
+Most of the remaining ripple injection plant components appear to be in acceptable order, but at up to 26 years old they have the potential for age-related issues.
+There have been two injector failures (ASH plant and ASB plant).
+The ASH failure was resolved with the supplier and a modern replacement injector unit was installed at ASH.
+The ASB failure was solved by purchasing the spare injector held by Landis & Gyr.
+Both the ASH and ASB plants are now a hybrid of a newer high-capacity injection components (300 kVA and 440 kVA) and older much lower capacity high voltage coupling components (~60kVA).
 At ASB, the air cored reactors are cracking, indicating replacement is necessary.
 At the same time, recent tests have shown that the ASB ripple injection plant signal strength is declining, leading to concerns about the ability to maintain load control over the full network at peak periods.
 Certainly, there is not n-1 security related to maintaining load control following the loss of one of the ripple control plants, since the output of both plants is limited by the rating of their primary coupling cell.

 Because of the solid-state construction of the injection plants, faults are less likely to be a frequent occurrence.
 If they do occur, the consequences can be very poor service levels to retailers and customers, unconstrained peaks on various parts of the network, high loadings on some network equipment, and the inability to control streetlights.
-Due to the rating constraints on the primary coupling cells, both will be replaced during 2024 to improve signal strength and provide n-1 back up between the two ripple injection plants.
+Due to the rating constraints on the primary coupling cells, the Ashburton 220 (ASB)/ Elgin 33kV ripple injection coupling cell will be replaced during 2024/25 to improve signal strength and provide n-1 back up between the two ripple injection plants.
 The age of some of the solid-state components (> 25 years) is such that spare parts are becoming difficult or even impossible to source.
-The converter panels are circa 15 years old, with an expected end of life at 20 years.
+The converter panels are circa 15-18 years old, with an expected end of life at 20 years.
 The failure of one panel can be covered by a service contract that provides a replacement panel within a few days, to cover the period until a new panel is procured.